 No. The local share of the project cost is the portion that must be raised locally; however, the method by which it is raised is solely up to the local municipality.

 What type of expenses are eligible for reimbursement under this grant?

 Labor; materials used for bridges; equipment rental; repairs & operational costs of the equipment (if they are not considered in the hourly rental fee); insurance for grooming equipment if not in the hourly fee and trail liability; signing (we provide trail signs); brushing; or reasonable contract costs (see allowable grant expense sheets), if the work is contracted.
 Existing trail maintenance is a priority over new trail or adding trail.

 May capital equipment such as groomers and drags be purchased through this grant?

 Capital Equipment Grants are available through a separate application process; please review the program information for Capital Equipment.

 Once a project is approved, does the sponsor receive a check for that amount?

-What is the procedure to follow when requesting reimbursement of expended money?
+What is the procedure to follow when requesting reimbursement of expended funds?

 A reimbursement request must be submitted on the appropriate form, with expenditures supported by maintenance and grooming worksheets and receipts.
 Requests can be made monthly or at the end of the season, whichever satisfies the needs of the municipality.
 We suggest that the submission be made at least a couple of times during the season.
 In any event, all submissions must be postmarked on or before May 15.